 About Me

 I enjoy a wide variety of activities when I'm not working on economics!
 In particular, I am an avid skier (on the left is a clip of me enjoying a particularly deep powder day in the Utah backcountry!), play soccer, and hike as often as I can.
-I also volunteer as a high school speech and debate coach for my old high school.
+I also coach my hometown's high school debate team, which I am an alumni of.
+Debate was a formational activity for me and it is important to me to give back to the programs and institutions that have helped me develop as a researcher and person.

-At Purdue I have been an officer in the Krannert Doctoral Student Association since my second year.
-This includes a term as the president in my fourth year.
-I created a new first year mentoring program to match new students with upper years who can give them valuable advice and start building connections within the department immediately.
-I also created a new professional development day where we invited speakers to discuss important attributes of a complete Ph.D. candidate beyond developing research skills.
-I am a big believer in public service and love opportunities to give back to my community!
+At Purdue I was an officer in the Krannert Doctoral Student Association and served as president during my fourth year.
+While in office, I made it an objective to help integrate new students into the program so that they can receive valuable advice and start building connections within the department as early as possible.
+To advance this objective, I created a new first year mentoring program to match new students with upper years who have similar academic and personal interests.
+I also created a new professional development day where speakers are invited to discuss important attributes of a complete Ph.D. candidate beyond developing research skills.

 I was born and raised in rural Wyoming, which means that any city I visit is 'the big city' to me!
 However, I have French citizenship through my parents and was lucky enough to travel extensively throughout Europe while visiting my family.